 Today, if a country western bar offers live music, it's often called a Honky Tonk.
-Honky Tonks are no longer limited to the Wild West (Oklahoma, the Native American Territories and Texas), but can be found in major cities and small towns from California to North Carolina.
+Honky Tonks are no longer limited to the Wild West (Oklahoma, the Native American Territories and Texas) but can be found in major cities and small towns from California to North Carolina.

 Wikipedia, which hyphenates the two words, offers other names for the honky tonk, also calling it a honkatonk, honkey-tonk, and just plain tonk.
 It continues, "Many eminent country music artists, such as Jimmie Rodgers, Loretta Lynn, Patsy Cline, Ernest Tubb, and Merle Haggard began their careers as amateur musicians in honky-tonks ...
 The first music genre to be commonly known as honky-tonk was a style of piano playing related to ragtime but emphasizing rhythm more than melody or harmony; the style evolved in response to an environment in which pianos were often poorly cared for, tending to be out of tune and having some nonfunctioning keys.
-This honky-tonk music was an important influence on the boogie-woogie piano style.
-Before World War II, the music industry began to refer to hillbilly music being played from Texas and Oklahoma to the West Coast as "honky-tonk" music.
+This honky-tonk music industry began to refer to hillbilly music being played from Texas and Oklahoma to the West Coast as "honky-tonk" music.
 In the 1950s, honky-tonk entered its golden age, with the popularity of Webb Pierce, Hank Locklin, Lefty Frizzell, Ray Price, Faron Young, George Jones and Hank Williams.

 Grand Ole Opry microphone: In photos from Patsy Cline's era, the Grande Ole Opry's microphone is distinguished by a tall white sign that is attached vertically and runs up the height of its base.
 It's painted with the letters "Grande Ole Opry" in black.
 You can see it in the photo below.
 The microphone in the left of the photo is easier to read than the one that Patsy is using.
+Shaun Carroll, Always ...
+Patsy Cline's director and properties designer, made an exact replica for the play.